-- A. Parents/guardians are expected to: - 1.
-Send their children to school daily, on time, and ready to participate and learn. - 2.
+Parents/guardians are expected to:

+- 1. Send their children to school daily, on time, and ready to participate and learn. - 2.
 Ensure all absences are for accepted excused reasons and provide written excuses. - 3.
 Insist their children be dressed and groomed in an appropriate manner. - 4.
 Help children understand that rules are required to maintain a safe, orderly environment. - 5.
 Know school rules, help the children understand them, and send the message that they are to be obeyed. - 6.
 Communicate regularly with teachers and the school. - 7.
 Inform school officials of changes in the home situation that may affect the student. - 8.
-Provide a place for study and ensure homework assignments are completed. - B. Teachers are expected to: - 1.
-Maintain an environment which promotes student learning and success.
+Provide a place for study and ensure homework assignments are completed.

+Teachers are expected to:

-- 2. Demonstrate proficiency in teaching and a concern for student achievement. - 3.
+- 1. Maintain an environment that promotes student learning and success. - 2.
+Demonstrate proficiency in teaching and a concern for student achievement. - 3.
 Know school policies and rules and enforce them in a fair and consistent manner. - 4.
-Communicate to students and parents class rules, expectations and student progress. - C. Guidance Counselors are expected to: - 1.
-Assist students in coping with academic, social and emotional problems. - 2.
+Communicate to students and parents class rules, expectations, and student progress.

+School Counselors are expected to:

+- 1. Assist students in coping with academic, social, and emotional problems. - 2.
 Facilitate communication and initiate conferences as necessary. - 3.
 Regularly review with students their educational progress and career plans. - 4.
-Assist students in selecting and scheduling classes and extracurricular programs. - D. The Central Office is expected to: - 1.
-Promote a safe, orderly and stimulating school environment. - 2.
+Assist students in selecting and scheduling classes and extracurricular programs.

+The Main Office is expected to:

+- 1. Promote a safe, orderly, and stimulating school environment. - 2.
 Be responsible for fairly and consistently enforcing the code of conduct. - 3.
-Work to create instructional programs that challenge students and prepare them for success after graduation. - E. The Board of Education is expected to: - 1.
-Collaborate with all stakeholders of the school in developing policies to effectively facilitate the many activities of the District. - 2.
+Work to create instructional programs that challenge students and prepare them for success after graduation.

+The Board of Education is expected to:

+- 1. Collaborate with all stakeholders of the school in developing policies to effectively facilitate the many activities of the District. - 2.
 Adopt and review, at least annually, the district's procedural documents including the student and faculty handbooks. - 3.
 Lead by example by conducting board meetings in a professional, respectful, and courteous manner.

-ACADEMIC MATERIALS
+Academic Materials

 Students are expected to come to school properly prepared to participate in the various learning activities that WCS offers.
-This means that every day students should have required materials, prepared assignments, and any additional materials requested.
+This means that students should have the required materials, prepared assignments, and any additional materials requested with them every day.
 It is expected that students will have these various materials in each of the classes in which they are required.
+This includes the student's school-issued Chromebook.

-All textbooks, library resources and school equipment are issued on a loan basis.
+All textbooks, library resources, and school equipment are issued on a loan basis.
 It is the student's responsibility to care for these materials and return them in good condition at the end of the year.
-Materials not returned, or brought back in a deteriorated condition, will lead to parents being billed for their replacement or repair.
-Writing in or on books is not allowed, they are not to be abused in any way.
-If required, each textbook should be properly covered.
+Materials not returned, or brought back in a deteriorated condition, will result in parents being billed for their replacement or repair.
 Students who willfully destroy or damage school property will be disciplined and charged for repair or replacement.